 The design concept came from Tucson artist Simon Donovan in 1997, was completed in 2002, and has subsequently won several design awards.

-When we visited, the rattler must have been on the blink.
-It didn't seem heavily trafficked -- we were the only ones on it for 20 minutes in early evening.
-It also seemed to lead from one non-essential part of town to another, but maybe we just missed the mad rattler commute...
+The bridge doesn't appear to be heavily trafficked; we were the only ones on it for 20 minutes in early evening.
+It also seemed to lead from one non-essential part of town to another, but maybe we just missed the mad rattler commute....